 Myth: All people with diabetes should follow the same diet

-There is no one-size-fits-all diet for people with diabetes in the same way that there is no single diet for people without diabetes, Dr. Sanchez says.
-There are many styles of eating that can help manage diabetes, from a Mediterranean-style diet that is rich in vegetables, healthy fats, some grains, and lean proteins to the keto diet, which is low in carbs, moderate in protein, and high in fat.
-Learn what the 2-day diet is and how can it help manage diabetes.
+Fact: There is no one-size-fits-all diet for people with diabetes in the same way that there is no single diet for people without diabetes, Dr. Sanchez says.
+There are many styles of eating that can help manage diabetes—from a Mediterranean-style diet that’s rich in vegetables, healthy fats, some grains, and lean proteins to the keto diet, which is low in carbs, moderate in protein, and high in fat.
+(Learn what the 2-day diet is and how can it help manage diabetes.)

 Myth: If you have diabetes, you will develop heart disease

-Hopefully not, Dr. Sanchez says, “We know that heart disease is most likely to shorten the life of someone with diabetes, but we also know what to do to lower this risk and change this trajectory,” he says.
+Fact: “We know that heart disease is most likely to shorten the life of someone with diabetes,” says Dr. Sanchez.
+“We also know what to do to lower this risk and change the trajectory.”
 This includes adopting a heart-healthy lifestyle and making sure blood pressure, blood cholesterol, and glucose levels remain at healthy levels.
-To get more people on board with these life-saving changes, the American Diabetes Association and the American Heart Association joined forces for a partnership to raise awareness about the increased risk for cardiovascular disease among those living with type 2 diabetes—it’s called the Know Diabetes by Heart initiative.
-This silent symptom causes half of all heart attacks—and it has nothing to do with cholesterol.
+(Learn more about how to make these changes at Know Diabetes by Heart.)

 Myth: You will lose a limb